Mariners continue to load up on high-school players in MLB draft

 - B/T: R/R

 A closer look: He was one of the top high-school pitchers on the East Coast.
-If the Mariners hope to sign him, they will likely have to pay well above the $733,000 slot figure since Morales is committed to Vanderbilt, which seems to be a factory in producing first-round picks.
-He has fastball topped out at 94 mph along with a plus curveball and a solid changeup with the ability to throw strikes with all of them.
+If the Mariners hope to sign him, they will likely have to pay well above the $733,000 slot figure because Morales is committed to Vanderbilt, which seems to be a factory in producing first-round selections.
+His fastball topped out at 94 mph along with a plus curveball and a solid changeup with the ability to throw strikes with all of them.

 Bryce Miller, RHP, Texas A&M